-Nuresagi Japanese Maple is primarily valued in the landscape for its ornamental globe-shaped form.
-It has attractive dark red deciduous foliage which emerges red in spring.
-The small lobed palmate leaves are highly ornamental and turn outstanding shades of orange and scarlet in the fall.
+Pixie Dwarf Japanese Maple is primarily valued in the landscape or garden for its interestingly mounded form.
+It has attractive dark red deciduous foliage.
+The small lobed palmate leaves are highly ornamental and turn an outstanding scarlet in the fall.
+The rough dark red bark adds an interesting dimension to the landscape.